antrea-io/antrea/docs/antrea-network-policy.md

 If the packet still does not match any rule for K8s NP, it will then be evaluated against policies created in the "baseline" Tier.

-The [antctl command](antctl.md#networkPolicy-commands) with 'sort-by' flag can be used to check the order of policy enforcement on a specific Node.
-An example output will look like
+The [antctl command](antctl.md#networkPolicy-commands) with 'sort-by=effectivePriority'
+flag can be used to check the order of policy enforcement.
+An example output will look like the following:

 ```text
 antctl get netpol --sort-by=effectivePriority